SIV-TK/Hospital/README.md

 # MediAssist AI - Hospital Management System

+**Developed by:** James Kariuki
+**Contact:** jamexkarix583@gmail.com | +254 718 845 849

+**Built for:** AI HACKATHON 2025 EDITION
+**Hosted by:** NIRU - Centre for Research and Innovation
+**Theme:** AI for National Prosperity: Leveraging Innovation for Sustainable Development and Security

 A comprehensive AI-powered hospital management system built with Next.js 15, Firebase, and Google AI (Genkit).
-This platform digitizes and streamlines all hospital operations from patient registration to discharge.
+This platform digitizes and streamlines all hospital operations from patient registration to discharge, contributing to national healthcare prosperity through innovative AI solutions.

 ## 🏥 Core Features